Service to the Local Community

 - Lutheran World Relief Kits

-- Back-to-school drive - In August, we collect school clothes and school supplies/equipment for HomeFront's annual back to school drive and we fill backpacks for the ministries of St. Bart's, our partner congregation, as well.
+Donate supplies for hygiene kits, help put them together, or help load donations on to a truck headed to the Lutheran World Relief headquarters to be given out where they are needed most. - Back-to-school drive - In August, we collect school clothes and school supplies/equipment for HomeFront's annual back to school drive and we fill backpacks for the ministries of St. Bart's, our partner congregation, as well.
 The full list of needed items for HomeFront can be found here.

 - God's Work.
 Our Hands.